Home Phone Service: Is VoIP right for you?

 Are you considering using an IP phone company such as magicJack for your home phone service?
-You should first ask whether your internet connection is adequate for Voice over Internet Protocol (or VoIP).
+You should first ask whether your internet connection is good enough for phone calls.
+Using the Internet for phone calls is referred to as Voice over Internet Protocol, or VoIP.

 Conventional providers of home phone service offer peace of mind – many consumers grew up with Ma Bell, and others rely heavily on the companies for their mobile phones.
 If your Internet connection is fast enough to support IP phone service, you can enjoy new features and save hundreds of dollars each year.
 Those who elect to try VoIP should keep their existing home phone service while ironing out any wrinkles with their new magicJack.

 VoIP is not for anyone who has dial up service or who is using a satellite dish for an internet connection.
 Dial up service isn’t fast enough to carry ‘real time’ audio, and there’s nothing quite so disheartening as trying to call home – only to hear static.

 Satellite internet services are not good candidates for VoIP either.
 The signal has to travel to a satellite which is 22,000 miles above the earth – then bounce back to your dish.
 The signal travels fast, but the distance is so great there are significant lags in the conversation.
 If that wasn’t bad enough, satellite services are only speedy in one direction – from the provider’s dish to yours.
 Any signal sent back to the provider is much slower, and your conversation would end in static, just as if you had dial up service.

 Ignore the speed test shown on the initial screen; select the VoIP test instead.

 After clicking on the VoIP link, you’ll be taken to a test which is specifically designed for VoIP connections.
 Click on the button to start the test (as shown below), and the VoIP simulation will begin, leading to a final screen which summarizes the test results.

 Click on the start button to begin the VoIP test